What is the ACTN3 gene?

 The ACTN3 gene codes for actinin alpha-3, a protein found in muscles.

-First of all, let’s take a quick minute to go over how muscles work… (skip ahead if you know this stuff)
+First, let’s take a quick minute to go over how muscles work… (skip ahead if you know this stuff)

 Skeletal muscles attach to your bones and help you move and stabilize your joints.
 In addition to movement, your skeletal muscles also stop movement, resisting gravity and other forces.
 They are constantly working, even when you are still.

 When your muscles use ATP for energy, they produce heat.
 This is why you get hot when you exercise — and why you shiver (tiny muscle contractions) when you are cold.

 Your skeletal muscles are made up of muscle fibers, blood vessels, nerve fibers, and connective tissue.
 The muscle fiber is made up of functional units called sarcomeres, which contain the filaments actin and myosin.

 Actin forms the thinner strands of the sarcomere and myosin form the thicker strands.

 Zooming in even further, there are several types of actin proteins, one of which is coded for by the ACTN3 gene.

 One study explains: “The expression of α-actinin-3 protein is almost exclusively restricted to fast, glycolytic, type 2X fibres, which are responsible for producing ‘explosive’, powerful contraction”. [ref]